 Wildlife Watching Hot Spots

-With 60 mammal species and more than 260 species of birds, wildlife watchers keep busy in Glacier.
+Glacier has 60 mammal species and more than 260 species of birds; bring the binoculars to aid in watching wildlife.

 - Goat Lick: On U.S. 2, the natural mineral lick attracts mountain goats in early summer.